I’m writing on a little series on breathwork. Starting with “rebirthing” is probably not an easy entry, but let’s try 😉

 Rebirthing therapy is a powerful tool for self-discovery and healing.
 It is also possible to define it as a spiritual psychology practice.

 The procedure of rebirthing is easy, everyone can do it without any prior knowledge.
 Of course it is recommended to do it in a safe space and under professional guidance.
-You inhale forcefully and fully and then, without a pause between the inhale and exhale, you exhale fully.
+You inhale strongly until your lungs are full and then, without a pause between the inhale and exhale, you exhale fully.
 Then you inhale again and repeat.
 First, through the nose for 5 to 10 minutes and then through the mouth for another 30 minutes.
 Upbeat music can help you in maintaining your rhythm of breathing and in keeping you awake.
 After 35 to 40 minutes of heavy breathing, you start breathing normally again, relax and observe what is happening to your body, mind and soul.

 While the action is easy, rebirthing itself might not be so easy for everybody.